substratusai/runbooks/docs/container-contract.md

 * Starts a Jupyter Lab/Notebook environment.
 * Serve on port `8888`.
 * Respects the `NOTEBOOK_TOKEN` environment variable.

+Note: This requirement is satisfied by default when using Substratus base images.

 ### Directory Structure